-• Certain virtual media options require administrative privileges on the remote PC (for example, drive redirection of complete drives).
+Certain virtual media options require administrative privileges on the PC (for example, drive redirection of complete drives).

-Note: If you are using Microsoft Vista or Windows 7, disable User Account Control or select Run as Administrator when starting Internet Explorer.
+Note: If you are using Windows, disable User Account Control or select Run as Administrator when starting Internet Explorer.
 To do this, click the Start Menu, locate IE, right-click and select Run as Administrator.